sahughes123/sahughes123/README.md

 A little about me:

-* Full-Time University student
+* Computer Science Major + Math Minor at University of Akron
-* Computer Science Major + Math Minor
+* Software Engineering Co-op at Emerson
 * I have a pet snake named Soup
 * Learning is pretty cool